pavenvivek/Coq-Crypto/README.md

 # coq-crypto
-Implementation of one-time pad using HoTT in Coq.
+Implementation of one-time pad and patch theory using HoTT in Coq.

 Compiles in Coq version 8.8.1 and Coq 8.9+alpha.